Quadratic projectable Runge-Kutta methods: Quadratic projectable methods and their descendents

-\begin{remark} Any DIRK method satisfying the symplecticity condition \eqref{e:rk_coeffs_symplectic} with nonzero $ b _1 , \ldots, b _s $ has the form \eqref{e:sydirk_coeffs}.
-Furthermore, there is no loss of generality in assuming that $ b _1 , \ldots, b _s $ are all nonzero: if $ b _i = 0 $, then \eqref{e:rk_coeffs_symplectic} implies $ b _j a _{ j i } = 0 $ for all $j$, so stage $i$ has no affect on the numerical solution and may be removed.
-See Theorem~VI.4.4 and the remark following its proof in \citet{HaLuWa2006}. \end{remark}

-\begin{theorem} If a Runge--Kutta method satisfies \eqref{e:rk_coeffs_projectable}, then it is equivalent (up to permutation of stages) to an explicit Runge--Kutta or DIRK method.
+\begin{theorem} If a Runge--Kutta method satisfies \eqref{e:rk_coeffs_projectable}, then it is equivalent (up to permutation of stages) to an ERK or DIRK method.
 Consequently, a Runge--Kutta method is quadratic projectable if and only if it is a SyDIRK method. \end{theorem}

 \begin{proof} For $ i \neq j $, define $ j \prec i $ whenever $ a _{ i j } \neq 0 $. \Cref{l:partial_order} says that $ \prec $ is a strict partial order, which may be extended to a total order on $ \{ 1, \ldots, s \} $.
-Therefore, permuting the stages to sort them according to this total order gives an explicit Runge--Kutta or DIRK method.
+Permuting the stages to sort them according to this total order gives a lower-triangular matrix of $ a _{ i j } $ coefficients, which therefore corresponds to an ERK or DIRK method.
 In particular, for a quadratic projectable Runge--Kutta method, the symplecticity condition \eqref{e:rk_coeffs_symplectic} also holds, so the method is a SyDIRK method.

 Conversely, SyDIRK coefficients \eqref{e:sydirk_coeffs} clearly satisfy \eqref{e:rk_coeffs_symplectic}.
 To see that they also satisfy \eqref{e:rk_coeffs_projectable}, suppose without loss of generality that $ k < j $.
 Then $ a _{ j k } = b _k $ and $ a _{ k j } = 0 $, so